cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 * `:functionName*finished` is set to `false` in the remote processor.
 * `@counter` in the remote processor is set to the function dispatch index.
 * Waiting for call completion:
   * instruction `wait 1e-15` is executed.
-This skips the rest of the tick, while transferring unspent instruction execution quota to the next tick(s).
+This skips the rest of the tick while transferring the unspent instruction execution quota to the next tick(s).
   * loop while `:functionName*finished` in the remote processor equals `false`
-* The function return value, if any, and values of output parameters, are copied from the remote processor to the main processor.
+* The function return-value, if any, and values of its output parameters, are copied from the remote processor to the main processor.

-### Local side - asynchronous call
+### Local side—asynchronous call

 * The function parameters are set up in the remote processor.
 * `:functionName*finished` is set to `false` in the remote processor.
 * `@counter` in the remote processor is set to the function dispatch index.
 * The code execution continues in the main processor.

-Monitoring the call, waiting for completion and retrieving output values must be implemented by the programmer using the `await()` and/or `finished()` functions.
+Monitoring the call, waiting for completion, and retrieving output values must be implemented by the programmer using the `await()` and/or `finished()` functions.

 ### Remote side

 The call mechanism on the remote side is the same for both synchronous and asynchronous calls.

 * Waiting for the remote call is implemented using the `wait 1e12` instruction.
-This wait is over 30 thousands years long, so it never completes.
+This wait is over 30 thousand years long, so it never completes.
 The wait also transfers unspent instruction execution quota to the next tick(s).
 * Remote call is initiated by the main processor remotely setting `@counter` to the function entry point in the dispatch table.
-The function starts executing immediately, as all parameters have been set by the caller.
+The function starts executing immediately, as the caller sets up all input parameters.
 * Upon completion, the function performs these operations:
     * `:functionName*finished` is set to `true`.
     * The waiting phase is reentered.